-To apply for a Journeyman Sign Electrician license, you must have completed 8,000 hours of on-the-job training under the supervision of a Master Sign Electrician licensed in Texas.
+To apply for a Journeyman Sign Electrician license, you must have completed 8,000 hours of on-the-job training under the supervision of a Master or Master Sign Electrician licensed in Texas.

-You will need to contact and obtain verification from each Master Sign Electrician who supervised you.
+You will need to contact and obtain verification from each Master or Master Sign Electrician who supervised you.

 This experience must be documented and signed by each supervisor on an Experience Verification Form (PDF).
 Your license application form (see below) will include one attached Experience Verification Form.
 Each supervisor should complete a new form.

-If you cannot reach your supervisor(s) directly, you may be able to contact the Electrical Sign Contractor that the Master Sign Electrician worked under and request that they have the Master Sign Electrician contact you.
-If you do not have the contact information for a Master Sign Electrician or Electrical Sign Contractor, you may try using the TDLR license search to obtain their contact information.
+If you cannot reach your supervisor(s) directly, you may be able to contact the Electrical Sign Contractor that the Master or Master Sign Electrician worked under and request that they have the Master or Master Sign Electrician contact you.
+If you do not have the contact information for a Master or Master Sign Electrician or Electrical Sign Contractor, you may try using the TDLR license search to obtain their contact information.

 Application and Fee